Downloadable content: On personal computers

 As the popularity and speed of internet connections rose, so did the popularity of using the internet for digital distribution of media.
 User-created game mods and maps were distributed exclusively online, as they were mainly created by people without the infrastructure capable of distributing the content through physical media.

 In 1997, Cavedog offered a new unit every month as free downloadable content for their real-time strategy computer game Total Annihilation.

-Later PC digital distribution platforms, such as Games for Windows Marketplace and Steam would add support for DLC in a similar manner to consoles.
+Later PC digital distribution platforms, such as Games for Windows Marketplace and Steam, would add support for DLC in a similar manner to consoles.

 On handhelds

 Nokia phones of the late 1990s and early 2000s shipped with side-scrolling shooter Space Impact, available on various models.
 With the introduction of WAP in 2000, additional downloadable content for the game, with extra levels, became available.

-The Nintendo Wi-Fi Connection service on the Nintendo DS could be used to obtain a form of DLC for certain games, such as Picross DS—where players could download puzzle "packs" of classic puzzles from previous Picross games (such as Mario's Picross). as well as downloadable user generated content.
-Due to the Nintendo DS's use of cartridges and lack of dedicated storage, most "DLC" for DS games was limited in scope, or in some cases (such as Professor Layton and the Curious Village), was already part of the game's data on the cartridge, and merely unlocked.

-The Nintendo 3DS supports the purchase of DLC for supported titles for Nintendo eShop.
+The Nintendo Wi-Fi Connection service on the Nintendo DS could be used to obtain a form of DLC for certain games, such as Picross DS—where players could download puzzle "packs" of classic puzzles from previous Picross series games (such as Mario's Picross). as well as downloadable user generated content.
+Due to the Nintendo DS's use of cartridges and lack of dedicated storage, most "DLC" for DS games was limited in scope, or in some cases (such as Professor Layton and the Curious Village and Moero!
+Nekketsu Rhythm Damashii Osu!
+Tatakae!
+Ouendan 2), was already part of the game's data on the cartridge, and merely unlocked.
+Its successor, the Nintendo 3DS, natively supported the purchase of DLC for supported titles via Nintendo eShop.

-Starting with iOS 3, downloadable content became available for the platform via applications bought from the App Store.
+Starting with iPhone OS 3, downloadable content became available for the platform via applications bought from the App Store.
 While this ability was initially only available to developers for paid applications, Apple eventually allowed for developers to offer this in free applications as well in October 2009.

 On-disc DLC

 In some cases, a purchased DLC may not actually download new content to the device, but merely consists of data used to enable associated content that is already present within the game's data.
-DLC of this nature revealed via data mining is typically referred to as "on-disc DLC".
+DLC of this nature revealed via data mining is typically referred to as "on-disc DLC" or PULC (premium unlockable content).

 This practice has sometimes been considered controversial, with publishers being accused of using what is effectively a microtransaction to lock access to content that was already contained within the game as sold at retail.

 Data relating to future DLC may be included on-disc or downloaded during updates for technical reasons as well, either to ensure online multiplayer compatibility for existing content between players who have not yet purchased the new DLC, or as dormant support code for planned content that is still in development at the time of the release.